Drug and Alcohol Rehab in Surrey

 There are several SMART meetings held in Surrey, as well as frequent meetings that are available online.

-What is the Admissions Process for Our Rehabilitation Centre in Surrey?
+What is the Admissions Process for Our Rehab Centre in Surrey?

 Anyone being admitted to rehab will be required to undergo an assessment to determine the best course of treatment for them.